Stranorlar: Religion

-The town's Church of Ireland church, St John's Church, is a registered monument.
-The Catholic church, Church of Mary Immaculate, is a nineteenth-century structure.
-There is also a Reformed Presbyterian Church of Ireland church and a Presbyterian church in the town.
+The town's Church of Ireland church, St John's Church, was built in the 18th century.
+The Catholic church, the Church of Mary Immaculate, was built c.
+1860 and is included in the Record of Protected Structures maintained by Donegal County Council.
+The Reformed Presbyterian Church of Ireland church and Presbyterian church are also included in the Record of Protected Structures.

 Sport

 The local athletics club, Finn Valley Athletics Club, has a track in the town.
 Stranorlar is home to Finn Valley Rugby Club.

 The Ballybofey and Stranorlar Golf Club is an 18-hole golf course in the area, and game angling occurs in the River Finn.